-There are certain etiquette for wedding invitations which are actually much simpler and more straightforward than you think.
+There is a certain etiquette for wedding invitations which are actually much simpler and more straightforward than you think.
 They are not strict rules but instead can be seen as guidelines from the accumulation of knowledge of experience from generation to generation.

-A typical wedding invitations should contain the following:
+A typical wedding invitation should contain the following:

 One would open an invitation with the names of the hosts of the wedding.
 Traditionally, the bride's parents would be the hosts (and pay for the wedding), and they would be listed at the top of the invitation.
 Many people now would include both sets of parents' names, no matter who pays.
 In addition, some couples are now hosting their own weddings or with their parents.

 To include the name of a deceased parent, instead of including him/her as a host, you should reference him/her in relation to the groom or the bride, who will take his or her place as the host.
 For example, “Mr. Ronald Trump, son of the late Doris Trump”.
 In relation to divorced parents, one can list them separately with one line for each parent and his / her spouse to include them all.

 The hosts would then invite the guest by including wording along the following lines:

 • “request the pleasure/honour of your company"

 • "would love for you to join them"

 • "invite you to celebrate with them"